GaiusSensei/Qd6/src/Chapter 1 - What Can You Do.md

 - Reduce any damage dealt by the Armor stat.

 **Ranged Overwatch**
-- Requirements: Ranged weapon equipped, (ammo, if required, and minimum available power points, if required)
+- Requirements: Ranged weapon equipped, (ammo, if required, and minimum available focus points, if required)
 - Do nothing this round.
 - If anyone within sight repositions until your next turn, you may make a Ranged Attack with a -2 **Trick Shot** penalty against them.
 If you hit, deal damage equal to your weapon damage and stop the defender from repositioning.
 - If the Ranged Attack misses, the defender cannot **Counterattack**, but proceeds with the reposition.